Cooper Cronk

 During his sixteen-year career, Cronk won four NRL Premierships (in 2012 and 2017 with Melbourne, and 2018 and 2019 with Sydney) from nine NRL Grand Final appearances.
 He won the Dally M Medal as the NRL's player of the year in 2013 and 2016, the Clive Churchill Medal as best player in the 2012 NRL Grand Final, the Golden Boot Award as international player of the year in 2016, and the NRL's Dally M Halfback of the Year on five occasions.

 Early life

 Cooper Cronk was born in Brisbane, Queensland, Australia.

+Cronk played his junior rugby league with the Souths Acacia Ridge club.

-He attended St. Laurence's College, South Brisbane from 1994 to 2000, where he was in the School's 1st XV rugby union side for a number of years.
-He started his career playing Rugby Union in Brisbane.
+He attended St. Laurence's College, South Brisbane from 1994 to 2000, where he was in the school's 1st XV rugby union side for a number of years.
 He was selected to play in the Australian Schoolboys squad along with former Wallaby captain Rocky Elsom.

 Playing career

 In 2001, Cronk was selected to play rugby league for Queensland and Australian Schoolboys teams.
 He was then selected to play in the Queensland Cup's Norths Devils team.
 He quickly established himself in that competition and trained with the Storm Squad in 2003.
 He scored 37 tries for the Norths Devils in the Queensland Cup.